arcapix/gpfsapi-examples/README.md

 Readme.md                         - This file

-size_histogram					  - Build a histogram of file sizes and print the result in tabular form
+size_histogram.py                 - Build a histogram of file sizes and print the result in tabular form
                                     If matplotlib is available, a plot can also be generated.

 snapshot_creation.py              - A Snapshot creation tool that allows you to create a Snapshot of all
                                     Independent Filesets in a Pool and sends an email notification of Snapshots created

 temp_file_size.py                 - Find the disk space used by temporary files using List Processing